Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Extraction of Matching Data for Computations on Non-Zeros

-Tensors in the on-chip accelerator memory are typically in the compressed format.
-Therefore, the location of the NZ elements, that need to be multiplied, should be determined from corresponding metadata of tensors.
-Once the matching pair is extracted, then the PE can proceed for tensor computations.
-Identifying effective NZs is the primary step towards eliminating ineffectual computations due to sparsity.
-CNN accelerators, including ZENA \cite{kim2017zena}, Cambricon-X \cite{zhang2016cambricon}, and Cnvlutin \cite{albericio2016cnvlutin}, demonstrated that leveraging sparsity of only activations or weights (i.e., subsiding execution cycles of processing zero values) can provide about 1.6$\times$--2.4$\times$ speedup and, processing only NZs of both the weights and activations can provide more than 3$\times$ speedup.
-For example, by processing unstructured NZs of both the tensors (16b precisions), ZENA \cite{kim2017zena} achieved about 3.3$\times$ speed-up for AlexNet \cite{krizhevsky2012imagenet} and 4.0$\times$ for VGG-16 \cite{simonyan2014very}, when compared to baseline architecture processing dense tensors.
-This section describes different data extraction mechanisms (Table \ref{tab:data-extraction} provides a taxonomy), their management in PEs or as central modules, and their trade-offs.
-Then, it discusses further acceleration opportunities to effectively leverage varying levels of sparsity.
+Tensors are typically stored in the compressed format in the accelerator's memory.
+Therefore, locations of NZs that need to be processed are determined from the metadata.
+Once a matching pair is extracted (elements of two tensors that need to be added or multiplied), a PE can proceed for computations.
+Identifying effective NZs is the primary step towards eliminating ineffectual computations due to the sparsity of weights and/or activations.
+This section describes different data extraction mechanisms (Table \ref{tab:data-extraction} provides a taxonomy), their management in PEs or centrally, and their trade-offs.
+Then, it discusses further acceleration opportunities to exploit various sparsity levels.